openstack/neutron-lib/HACKING.rst

 - [N532] Validate that LOG.warning is used instead of LOG.warn.
 The latter is deprecated.
 - [N533] Validate that debug level logs are not translated
 - [N534] Exception messages should be translated
+- [N535] Usage of Python eventlet module not allowed